Tillie's Punctured Romance (1914 film): Reception

 Following its December 21, 1914 premiere at the Los Angeles Republic Theatre, the film was a tremendous success.
 As the Mutual Film Corporation, distributors of all Keystone shorts, was not equipped to handle features from them, Tillie became the only Keystone production to be distributed by the newly formed (and short-lived) Alco Film Corporation.
 It remained in theatrical release for years, being continually re-edited and shortened, and much later having optical soundtracks added featuring music, sound effects and narration.

-Home video
+Home media

 For decades the film was only available in poor quality, truncated prints, but eventually David Shepard of Film Preservation Associates released his restoration on LaserDisc (1997) and DVD (1999) via Image Entertainment.
 It was coupled with Mabel's Married Life (1914), another Keystone film featuring Normand, Chaplin and Swain.
 In 2003 a second restoration, a collaboration between UCLA Film and Television Archive and the British Film Institute, used more complete, higher quality materials and saw Tillie returned almost to its original length.
-This version has been released in the fully restored Chaplin at Keystone 4-DVD box set (2010) by various labels worldwide.
+This version has been released in the fully restored Chaplin at Keystone four-DVD box set (2010) by various labels worldwide.